ebzzry/ebzzry.github.io/en/src/usync.md

 -------------------------------------

-To perform two-way synchronization of the directory `/pub/yot/ninam`, between the current host, to the hosts `tarupam`, and `taubetmo`, while preserving the directory structure remotely (take note, that there must be no spaces between the hosts specification, due to the `IFS` environment variable, found in most shells):
+To perform two-way synchronization of the directory `/pub/yot/ninam`, between the current host, to the hosts `tarupam`, and `taubetmo`, while preserving the directory structure remotely, run the following command.
+Take note, that there must be no spaces between the hosts specification, due to the `IFS` environment variable, found in most shells:

     $ usync /pub/yot/ninam/ tarupam,taubetmo